-Vice Chairman Boyd stated his recollection Representative Murphy had emailed a similar suggestion relative to a Town Hall type meeting.
+Vice Chairman Boyd acknowledged Representative Nancy Murphy had emailed a similar suggestion relative to a Town Hall type meeting.
 He questioned the will of the Council relative to placing a discussion/action on the next agenda.

 Councilor Harrington stated a preference to wait on the outcome of plans being made for a Town Hall type meeting with Governor Sununu.